kkrajczar/DSGeneric/Clustering_mixed_data.md

 ### General approaches

-- Apply a algorithm specific for mixed cases: k-prototyping.
-For categorical data, typically Hamming dissimilarity or Gower distance measure is used.
+- Apply an algorithm specific for mixed cases: k-prototyping.
+In general, for categorical data, typically Hamming dissimilarity or Gower distance measure is used.
 With Hamming dissimilarity, the distance is 1 for each feature that differs (rather than the difference between the numeric values assigned to the categories).
-Is label encoding or onehotencoding needed for Hamming distance, or can we keep the variables as whatever categories?

 - "If your scale your numeric features to the same range as the binarized categorical features then cosine similarity tends to yield very similar results to the Hamming approach above.
 I don't have a robust way to validate that this works in all cases so when I have mixed cat and num data I always check the clustering on a sample with the simple cosine method I mentioned and the more complicated mix with Hamming.
 If the difference is insignificant I prefer the simpler method." cwharland, in the linked stackoverflow discussion.